jack-dinsmore/starfarer/src/updates.md

 ## May 8

 Rendered a cube.
-Next steps are to make vertex and index buffers and render from those, or load actual models, or do shading.
+Next steps are to figure out why the model loading isn't loading the index lists, then render textures.